Baptism

 Are there preparations for Baptism?

-As part of the preparation for Baptism, you are welcome to attend just one session and meet with our team (rehearsal included) to make sure you are aware of what happens during baptism of your child.
+As part of the preparation for Baptism, you are welcome to attend just two sessions and meet with our team (rehearsal included) to make sure you are aware of what happens during baptism of your child.

 How do we contact you to make arrangements?